-Filtration systems remove much of the detritus, excess foods and waste.
+Filtration systems remove much of the detritus, excess foods, and waste.
 This helps keep the tank clean and maintain the general health of the goldfish.
 Providing good filtration, especially biological filtration, is very helpful in maintaining the water quality of an aquarium.

 Goldfish are cold water animals so do well in a cooler aquarium.
 Keep the temperature of the aquarium between 65°- 68° F (18°- 20° C) but not higher than 72° F (22° C).
-Although goldfish are cold hardy, they do not do well in extreme temperature changes.
+Although goldfish are cold hardy, they do not do well with extreme temperature changes.

 - goldfish food